 - b.
-If the EU and the United States continue to trade, what do you think will characterize the goods that the EU exports to the United States and the goods that the United States exports to the EU? - 4. a.
-Peter Pundit is not correct.
-He confuses absolute and comparative advantage.
-Even if the EU had an absolute advantage over the United States in every product it produced, the United States would still have a comparative advantage in some products.
-And the United States should continue to produce those products: trade will make both the EU and the United States better off. - b.
-You should expect to see the EU export those goods in which it has the comparative advantage and the United States export those goods in which it has the comparative advantage. - 5.
-The inhabitants of the fictional economy of Atlantis use money in the form of cowry shells.
+It is likely that the basketball team will be unhappy with this arrangement.
+Both Nina and Curt have an absolute disadvantage at playing basketball, compared to the other two players.
+(They also have an absolute disadvantage at playing baseball, but they are comparatively less bad at basketball than at baseball.)
+The baseball team is likely to be happy about this allocation because both Kelley and Yul have an absolute advantage at playing baseball.
+However, if you are concerned with the total number of wins for the dormitory (as an economist would be concerned about efficiency), this allocation is the best one: it maximizes the overall chances of the dormitory winning at any sport. - 7.
+The inhabitants of the fictional economy of Atlantis use money in the form of cowrie shells.
 Draw a circular-flow diagram showing households and firms.
 Firms produce potatoes and fish, and households buy potatoes and fish.
-Households also provide the land and labor to firms.
-Identify where in the flows of cowry shells or physical things (goods and services, or resources) each of the following impacts would occur.
+Households also provide the land and labour to firms.
+Identify where in the flows of cowrie shells or physical things (goods and services, or resources) each of the following impacts would occur.
 Describe how this impact spreads around the circle. - a.
 A devastating hurricane floods many of the potato fields. - b.
 A very productive fishing season yields a very large number of fish caught. - c.
-The inhabitants of Atlantis discover Shakira and spend several days a month at dancing festivals. - 5.
+The inhabitants of Atlantis discover Shakira and spend several days a month at dancing festivals. - 7.
 The accompanying diagram illustrates the circular flow for Atlantis.

-a.
+- a.
 The flooding of the fields will destroy the potato crop.
 Destruction of the potato crop reduces the flow of goods from firms to households: fewer potatoes produced by firms now are sold to households.
-An implication, of course, is that fewer cowry shells flow from households to firms as payment for the potatoes in the market for goods and services.
+An implication, of course, is that fewer cowrie shells flow from households to firms as payment for the potatoes in the market for goods and services.
 Since firms now earn fewer shells, they have fewer shells to pay to households in the factor markets.
-As a result, the amount of factors flowing from households to firms is also reduced.

-- b.
-The productive fishing season leads to greater quantity of fish produced by firms to flow to households.
+As a result, the amount of factors flowing from households to firms is also reduced. - b.
+The productive fishing season leads to a greater quantity of fish produced by firms to flow to households.
 An implication is that more money flows from households to firms through the markets for goods and services.
-As a result, firms will want to buy more factors from households (the flow of shells from firms to households increases) and, in return, the flow of factors from households to firms increases. - c.
-Time spent at dancing festivals reduces the flow of labor from households to firms and therefore reduces the number of shells flowing from firms to households through the factor markets.
-In return, households now have fewer shells to buy goods with (the flow of shells from households to firms in the markets for goods and services is reduced), implying that fewer goods flow from firms to households. - 6.
-An economist might say that colleges and universities "produce" education, using faculty members and students as inputs.
+As a result, firms want to buy more factors from households (the flow of shells from firms to households increases) and, in return, the flow of factors from households to firms increases. - c.
+Time spent at dancing festivals reduces the flow of labour from households to firms and therefore reduces the number of shells flowing from firms to households through the factor markets.
+In return, households now have fewer shells to buy goods with (the flow of shells from households to firms in the markets for goods and services is reduced), implying that fewer goods flow from firms to households.

+- 8. An economist might say that colleges and universities "produce" education, using faculty members and students as inputs.
 According to this line of reasoning, education is then "consumed" by households.
-Construct a circular-flow diagram to represent the sector of the economy devoted to college education: colleges and universities represent firms, and households both consume education and provide faculty and students to universities.
+Construct a circular-flow diagram to represent the sector of the economy devoted to post-secondary education: colleges and universities represent firms, and households both consume education and provide faculty and students to colleges and universities.
 What are the relevant markets in this diagram?
 What is being bought and sold in each direction?
-What would happen in the diagram if the government decided to subsidize 50% of all college students' tuition? - 6.
+What would happen in the diagram if the government decided to subsidize 50% of all college and university students' tuition? - 8.
 The accompanying diagram shows the circular flow for the education sector.